open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 yourself up to security attacks, which you don’t want.
 'Do something about it' is my recommendation."

+## Additional Resources

+You can catch this conversation in full on the [OTel YouTube Channel](https://youtu.be/dpXhgZL9tzU).

+If you'd like to learn more about the OTel Operator, reach out on [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) on the [#OTel-opereator channel](https://cloud-native.slack.com/archives/C033BJ8BASU)

+Jacob will be back to speak with the EUWG for [OTel in Practice](https://opentelemetry.io/community/end-user/otel-in-practice/) on *August 17th at 13:00 ET/10:00 PT*.
+Be sure to [mark your calendars](https://shorturl.at/cIJT2)!
 ## Final Thoughts

 OpenTelemetry is all about community, and we wouldn’t be where we are without